 Sometimes others try to parent your child by telling you what you’re doing wrong or where your parenting skills are lacking.
 We all want help now and then, and receiving feedback from a caring parent (regardless of how the message came across) might be exactly what you need to hear.
 It can be tough accepting criticism, but that’s also when you grow and learn the most.
 And let’s be honest, none of us is perfect at this parenting thing, and we all could use some lessons once in a while.

-3. If she was in the wrong, how should I handle it?
+3. If she was in the wrong, how should I have handled it?

 Sometimes, a line gets crossed and what just happened isn’t OK.
 Here’s the good news: This is a great teaching moment.
 Your children need to see you set boundaries with other people so they can learn to do it in their own lives.
 Politely tell the other parent to address you instead of your child, and you’ll address the issue at home.
 Then decide with your child if the friendship is a good fit.
 If you both think it’s causing more stress than joy, stop making play dates with that family.
 If your child wants the friendship to continue, then you’ve got some opportunities ahead of you to learn patience and self-control.